You're reading the documentation for a development version. For the latest released version, please have a look at v5.0.3.

 Every major feature of the model or numerical method should be tested in a separate test case, preferably recreating examples from literature, including your own publication on the corresponding CADET extension.
 This section provides a guide on creating reference tests, including convergence tables and research data management (RDM).
 We strongly emphasize that the procedure described here should be taken into consideration not just as part of the software testing but also for method/model validation, especially when a paper publication is planned.

-We utilize CADET-Database and CADET-Reference to ensure reproducibility of the tests.
+We utilize CADET-Database and CADET-Verification to ensure reproducibility of the tests.

 We recommend using this procedure not only for the tests but also for the publication to make good standards regarding RDM.